thomastaylor312/snas/README.md

    clustered and HA, as well as being globally available if done right.
-Although I just plan to run a few NATS servers locally for this, it can easily be used in multiple areas or other homelabs via tools like [Tailscale](https://tailscale.com/) or [Synadia Cloud](https://www.synadia.com/cloud)(née NGS).
+Although I just plan to run a few NATS servers locally for this, it can easily be used in multiple areas or other homelabs via tools like [Tailscale](https://tailscale.com/) or [Synadia Cloud](https://www.synadia.com/cloud) (née NGS).
 This can even enable you to spread out replicas of the data to anywhere you want.

 ## Is this ready to use?